 VisiTransact provides several extensions to the OMG CORBAservices specification to simplify development.
-For example, VisiTransact extends the current interface to provide the begin_with_name() method that allows you to assign a user-defined name to a transaction.
-These supplemental methods are designated in Transaction Service interfaces and classes with the provide in the context of the service interfaces and classes with the provide the service interfaces and the service interfaces
+For example, VisiTransact extends the current interface to provide the begin\with\name() method that allows you to assign a user-defined name to a transaction.
+These supplemental methods are designated in Transaction Service interfaces and classes with the W icon.